ideas-labo/DaL-ext/README.md

 # Divisible Configuration Performance Learning
 >Machine/deep learning models have been widely adopted for predicting the configuration performance of software systems.
 However, a crucial yet unaddressed challenge is how to cater for the **sparsity** inherited from the configuration landscape: the influence of configuration options (features) and the distribution of data samples are highly sparse.
 >
 > In this paper, we propose a model-agnostic and sparsity-robust framework for predicting configuration performance, dubbed **DaL**, based on the new paradigm of dividable learning that builds a model via "divide-and-learn".
 To handle sample sparsity, the samples from the configuration landscape are divided into **distant divisions**, for each of which we build a sparse local model, e.g., **regularized Hierarchical Interaction Neural Network**, to deal with the feature sparsity.
 A newly given configuration would then be assigned to the right model of division for the final prediction.
 Further, *DaL* adaptively determines the **optimal number of divisions** required for a system and sample size without any extra training or profiling.
 >
 > Experiment results from 12 real-world systems and five sets of training data reveal that, compared with the state-of-the-art approaches, *DaL* performs no worse than the best counterpart on 44 out of 60 cases (within which 31 cases are significantly better) with up to *1.61×* improvement on accuracy; requires fewer samples to reach the same/better accuracy; and producing acceptable training overhead.
-In particular, the mechanism that adapted the parameter *d* can reach the optimal value for 76.43% of the individual runs while the consequence of accuracy degradation for missing hits is generally marginal.
+In particular, the mechanism that adapted the parameter *d* can reach the optimal value for 76.43% of the individual runs.
 The result also confirms that the paradigm of dividable learning is more suitable than other similar paradigms such as ensemble learning for predicting configuration performance.
 Practically, *DaL* considerably improves different global models when using them as the underlying local models, which further strengthens its flexibility.
+> To promote open science, all the data, code, and supplementary materials of this work can be accessed at our repository: https://github.com/ideas-labo/DaL-ext.

 This repository contains the **key codes**, **full data used**, and **raw experiment results** for the paper.